-News@noon: Michigan turns red, Caldwell is the comeback king
+News@noon: Mich. turns red, Caldwell is comeback king

 Today is Tuesday, Nov.
 29, 2016, and Michigan officially turned red yesterday as the Board of State Canvassers certified Republican President-elect Donald Trump’s 10,704-vote victory over Democrat Hillary Clinton in Michigan.
 The move started a 48-hour clock for Green Party candidate Jill Stein to request a recount of 4.8 million votes.
 Michigan election officials are braced for a statewide hand recount that could start as soon as Friday.